14 Bad Career Advice Tips to Avoid (And What To Do Instead)

 Ok, bear with me as this might seem counterintuitive, but some of the worst career advice might be the notion that any promotion is a good promotion – which simply isn’t true.
 Here is why:

-At 27 I followed the notion to take a career advancement in the education field going from teacher to administrator.
+At 27 I followed the notion to take a career advancement in the education field going from teacher to administrator, says Josh Hastings.
 It was something I thought I was ready for, but more so, I wanted to simply have the interview experience.
 Never in my wildest dreams did I think I would get hired for the position, but then I got hired.

 I found myself in a “Catch 22” as I didn’t want to turn the position down, but I also wasn’t entirely sure if I was ready to sacrifice my life for the position.
 But the advice I kept hearing was standard, “Take the promotion,” and that I did, only to step down two years later.